dmbarbour/wikilon/docs/AcidStateReplacement.md

 While not strictly necessary, I would like to support asynchronous computations via annotation.
 This suggests support for hierarchical transactions and MonadFork may be necessary.

-So, the main issue is getting 'cold' data onto the disk.
+So, the main issue is pushing 'cold' data onto the disk.
 And doing so without abandoning ACID properties of acid-state.
 ACID is awesome.

 What is available to me on this end?
 To be investigated: